Enoki mushrooms are a type of mushroom that grows together in groups of long stems, and they have long been valued for their health benefits.

 The mushrooms are also delicious, and we can eat them in a wide variety of ways.

-They have a thin string shape, and their texture is similar to noodles and spaghetti, so they work well in all kinds of low carb and keto dishes.
+Enoki have a thin string-like shape, and their texture is similar to noodles and spaghetti.

 But where can we find these mushrooms?
 How do we cook them?
 And what are the health benefits?